 Evan R. Polzer is a practicing social scientist at the University of Colorado’s Department of Emergency Medicine.

-William C. Nixon is a current MA student at Colorado State University’s Department of Anthropology & Geography.
+William Cody Nixon is a current MA student at Colorado State University’s Department of Anthropology and Geography.

 "Systematic Methods for Analyzing Culture provides a timely map to sociocognitive data collection and analysis.
 This user-friendly book will engage students and scholars alike.
 The software guides are an excellent resource, while the book overall offers much, much more." — Leon Anderson, Professor Emeritus, Department of Sociology, Social Work, and Anthropology, Utah State University, USA